carpentries/conversations/README.md

 Welcome to [The Carpentries](https://carpentries.org) conversations repo.
 You belong in The Carpentries.

-We envision this repository as a first step in developing a thoughtful, efficient, and community-driven communications strategy.
-We propose that this repository become the canonical channel for communicating new ideas, suggestions, and progress updates between Carpentries community members and [team](https://carpentries.org/team/).
+This repository is the channel for communicating new ideas, suggestions, and progress updates between Carpentries community members and [the Core Team](https://carpentries.org/team/) and includes comments and discussions relevant to our community [blog posts]https://carpentries.org/blog/.

-To take part in the conversation about developing communication strategy - please respond to the issue ["Developing a Transparent and Community-Driven Communications Strategy"](https://github.com/carpentries/conversations/issues/1).

 To start another conversation about a suggestion you have, ask a question about ongoing work, or give feedback about an issue or obstacle you face in the community, please [start a new issue][issues].

-As we work to develop a communications strategy, The Carpentries [team](https://carpentries.org/team/) will actively monitor this repo and follow-up on issues.
-All decisions about communications will "live" on this repo.
-If the community-driven process leads to a decision to use a mechanism other than GitHub for facilitating communications, this repo will be retired and communications migrated to a permanent canonical channel.
+The Carpentries [Community Development Team](https://carpentries.org/core-team-projects/) will actively monitor this repo and follow-up on issues as they are posted.
+A detailed plan on how this will be managed is forthcoming, but all decisions will "live" on this repo to promote transparency within the community.

 [issues]: https://github.com/carpentries/conversations/issues